bamlab/react-native-batch-push/readme/expo.md

 // The push token will automatically be fetched by the SDK BatchPush.requestNotificationAuthorization();

-// If you are using Batch plugin < 7.0.0 please use the following method or update the plugin.
-// BatchPush.registerForRemoteNotifications();

 // Alternatively, you can call requestNotificationAuthorization later
 // But, you should always refresh your token on each application start
 // This will make sure that even if your user's token changes, you still get notifications